Voltage: 220V, Frequency: 50Hz

 Health & Fitness

-Travelers to Mongolia should be aware of health and safety risks just as they would elsewhere in Asia.
-Medical facilities in Mongolia's remote areas can be very basic.
-Diseases known to be found in the country include hepatitis A & B, typhoid, malaria, tuberculosis, dengue fever, diphtheria, Japanese encephalitis, tetanus, rabies, polio and HIV/ AIDS.
+Travelers to Mongolia should take precautions as they would elsewhere in Asia.
+In remote areas medical facilities can be particularly basic.
+Some of the diseases known to exist in Indochina include malaria, hepatitis A & B, typhoid, tuberculosis, Japanese encephalitis, dengue fever, diphtheria, tetanus, polio, rabies and HIV/ AIDS.
+We recommend you take adequate preventative measures to minimize your risk of exposure to these health risks.

 Safety and security